truenas/documentation/content/SCALE/Credentials/2FASCALE.md

 You need a mobile device with the current time and date and has Google Authenticator installed to use 2FA.

-{{< hint info >}}
+{{< hint warning >}}
-TrueNAS does not have to have internet access to use 2FA.
-It does require that the system time and date is current.
+Two-Factor authentication is time based and requires that the system is set correctly.
+Making sure NTP is functional before enabling is strongly recommended!
 {{< /hint >}}

 {{< expand "What is 2FA and why should I enable it?" "v" >}}